PaperMC/docs/docs/folia/admin/reference/faq.md

 ---
 slug: /faq
 title: FAQ
-description: Some questions asked frequently by our community.
+description: Questions frequently asked by our community, answered by us!
 ---

 # FAQ